os-chip-design/os-chip-design/README.md

 ### Setup fo OpenLane

 We are not directly using it, but as part of Caravel.
-So thi might be a bit outdated.
+So this might be a bit outdated.

 ```
 git clone https://github.com/The-OpenROAD-Project/OpenLane.git